ShylaEarl/fortunate-weekend-jquery-server-calculator/INSTRUCTIONS.md

     in an object, and send this object to the server via a POST.
 [X] There should also be a 'C' button that will clear the user input fields.

-[ ] Build out the server-side logic to compute the numbers as appropriate.
+[X] Build out the server-side logic to compute the numbers as appropriate.
 The
     server should be able to handle Addition, Subtraction, Multiplication and Division.
-[ ] Once the calculation is complete, send back the OK.
+[X] Once the calculation is complete, send back the OK. ?? the response??
-[ ] You should do a GET request after the POST to get the actual calculation.
+[X] You should do a GET request after the POST to get the actual calculation.

 ### History